 The process of purchasing a residential property can seem complicated.
 When you’re buying from out of state or even out the country, gathering the right information can be a chore.
 The tax code is certainly not the same from place to place, or easy to figure out on your own.
 If you’re looking to purchase property in Miami, you’ll be benefitting from some excellent tax relief, but you’ll be subject to other tax drains you should know about.
-Read on to learn the Miami luxury real estate property tax rates, tax abatements, and tax drains.
+Read on to learn the Miami real estate property tax rates, tax abatements, and tax drains.

 Property Tax Rates